After graduating

 and then became Nortel

-Networks.
-I was Vice President of Engineering for the
+Networks and is now a part of Avaya.
+At Nortel, I was Vice President of Engineering for the

 Enterprise Security and Routing organization and had responsibility